pcesarperez/Modding-never-changes/Modding never changes.md

 	* `FO3 Wanderers Edition - Alternate Travel.esp`
 	* **`Mart's Mutant Mod.esm`**
 	* `CASM.esp`
+	* `BetterGamePerformance.esp`
+	* `GNR Enhanced.esp`
 	* `FO3 Wanderers Edition - Main File.esp`
 	* `HZSmoothLight - FO3.esp`
+	* `Existence 2.0.esp`
+	* `Conelrad 640-1240.esp`
 	* `FO3 Wanderers Edition - DLC Broken Steel.esp`
+	* `FO3 Wanderers Edition - DLC Anchorage.esp`
 	* `FO3 Wanderers Edition - DLC Point Lookout.esp`
-	* `FO3 Wanderers Edition - DLC Anchorage.esp`
+	* `FO3 Wanderers Edition - DLC The Pitt.esp`
 	* `FO3 Wanderers Edition - DLC Mothership Zeta.esp`
-	* `FO3 Wanderers Edition - DLC The Pitt.esp`
 	* `DarNifiedUIF3.esp`
-12. Launch the game and pull up your Pip-Boy.
+11. Launch the game and pull up your Pip-Boy.
 Navigate to the _Items_ button, _Apparel_ section, where you will see a new entry called _MMM Control Panel_.
 ![Fallout 3 MMM control panel option](Images/Fallout%203%20MMM%20control%20panel%20option.png)
-13. Click on the aforementioned option and wade through the zillions of options to fine-tune your monster-hunting experience.
+12. Click on the aforementioned option and wade through the zillions of options to fine-tune your monster-hunting experience.
 ![Fallout 3 MMM settings](Images/Fallout%203%20MMM%20settings.png)

-Take into account that we need a [_Blackened_ compatibility patch](http://www.nexusmods.com/fallout3/mods/18173/?) to run FWE and MMM seamlessly, but these patches come in combos, so we are going to use the one which suits best our mod stack.
+Take into account that we need a [_Blackened_ compatibility patch](http://www.nexusmods.com/fallout3/mods/18173/?) to run FWE and MMM seamlessly, but Blackened patches come in combos (for example, FWE + MMM + EVE), so we are going to postpone the installation of a patch until we have some other mods installed.

 #### <a id="weNeedMoreFirepower"></a>4.3.4.
 We need more firepower!